wizmo2/zidoo-player/info.md

 This is a custom component to allow control of [Zidoo Media Player](https://www.zidoo.tv) devices in [Homeassistant](https://home-assistant.io) using the Zidoo API

-### NB!: This is a Beta version!
+**This is a Beta version!**.
 Feedback and PRs welcome.

+_**NOTE: Release 1.2.5 fixes a version download issues with HACS.**  If you have a previous version installed with HACS, you need to delete any existing Integrations from the Configuration/Integration page, then it must be removed from the HACS/integration page and then re-downloaded._

 ## Features